 7. Planned Hours vs. Time Spent

-This KPI shows the time that was estimated for a specific project development process to take, and how much time it took to be completed.
+This KPI shows the time estimated for a specific project development process and how much time it took to complete.

 8. Resource Conflict YOY

-In this KPI, you compare the number of different projects that you perform with the total resource conflicts that you face year over year or YOY.
+In this KPI, you compare the number of different projects you perform with the total resource conflicts you face year over year or YOY.

-When you don’t have the resources to complete your projects or the team members that are assigned to too many different projects simultaneously, can lower the overall efficacy.
+When you don’t have the resources to complete your projects or the team members are assigned to too many different projects simultaneously, it can lower the overall efficacy.

 9. Customer Satisfaction

-This KPI measures the loyalty of the client with your specific project or product, or with the overall company.
-This loyalty test is performed by a survey, and it mostly comes into play when the product or project that you are trying to develop, deals directly with the client or customer in the market.
+This KPI measures the client’s loyalty to your specific project or product or the overall company.
+A survey performs this loyalty test, and it mostly comes into play when the product or project you are trying to develop deals directly with the client or customer in the market.

 10. Number of Errors

-This KPI measures the total number of errors, or the total number of instances when things related to the project have to be redone.
-This is the number of times you have to redo or re-write something, including calendar errors or budget revision for the project.
+This KPI measures the total number of errors or the total number of instances when things related to the project have to be redone.
+This is the number of times you must remodel or re-write something, including the project’s calendar errors or budget revision.

 11. Employee Churn Rate

-This KPI shows the total number or the total percentage of all of the employees that have left the organization.
-If the turnover rate of your development team is quite higher, it indicates that there should be changes done to improve the work environment and the overall management.
+This KPI shows the total number of the total percentage of all of the employees that have left the organization.
+If the turnover rate of your development team is relatively higher, it indicates that there should be changes done to improve the work environment and the overall management.

-This churn usually slows down the projects that your team is working on, and even increases the costs for the company, for the foreseeable future.
+This churn usually slows down the projects your team is working on and even increases the costs for the company for the foreseeable future.

 12. Net Promoter Score

-Similar to the Customer satisfaction key performance indicator, NPS is a user satisfaction KPI that is calculated or measured by question surveys, whose core purpose is to gauge brand loyalty.
+Like the Customer satisfaction key performance indicator, NPS is a user satisfaction KPI calculated or measured by question surveys, whose core purpose is to gauge brand loyalty.